 The U.S. is not the only nation with pollution issues.
 It’s much worse in developing countries.
 Of the 3,119 populated areas in India, only 209 of them have any type of sewage treatment facility.
 It is estimated that more than 3 million children expire every year due to poor sanitation and toxic drinking water.
 The contaminated water causes such conditions as cholera, diarrhea, and intestinal worms.

 Furthermore, in Africa, dirty water acts as a breeding ground for mosquitoes, causing malaria and encephalitis.
 Over $7 million a year is spent on healthcare to treat waterborne illnesses.
 Entire developing countries are suffering, with many unfit to work or go to school due to illness.
+Companies like Waterdrop are taking actions to provide reliable water projects to sub-Saharan African communities.

 Both developing and industrialized countries, in addition to the world’s fish and wildlife, are having problems due to water pollution, and it is likely to get much worse before it gets better.
 Countries need to step up and find solutions to effectively deal with this ongoing problem, or the future of the entire world will be in jeopardy.